zhengfj1994/MRM-Ion_Pair_Finder/README.md

 ## How to use
 ### R
-There is a function named "MRM_finder" in the "R" folder.
-The function is used to pick ion pairs from ms1 peak detection result and mgf files.
+There is a function named "MRM_Ion_Pair_Finder" in the "R" folder.
+The function is used to pick ion pairs from MS1 peak detection result and mgf files.
 And we provided an example which can be seen in the same folder.
 #### Parameters of MRM_finder
 |Parameters 	|Meaning                                                |
 |:--------------|:------------------------------------------------------|